benjaminadk/gifit/README.md

   <img src="https://gifit-screenshots.s3-us-west-1.amazonaws.com/recorder-2.png" />
 </p>

 The `react-rnd` package provides a useful resizable/draggable component that can be used to select a portion of the screen.
-The dark tinted background is created with 4 separate `div` elements that resize along with the box
+The dark tinted background is created with 4 separate `div` elements that resize along with the box.

 <p align="center">
   <img src="https://gifit-screenshots.s3-us-west-1.amazonaws.com/recorder-1.png" />